invisiblek/mata_docs/index.rst

 **Note:** If you are changing roms you likely broke encryption and *will* bootloop until you ``fastboot -w``

+**Note2** Invisiblek's builds, because they are unofficial, are modified to pull OTA files from his personal server.
+Once official builds are released you will have to manually flash the official builds if you wish to receive official updates.
+A wipe may be required for this.

 Common Issues
 =============